Are hybrids safer in crashes?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 The NHTSA took the incident as a credible reason to begin an analysis of the safety of electric vehicles, and that investigation should continue until early next year.
-The federal government agency will be examining if the batteries in hybrids and electric vehicles pose significant risks.
+The federal government agency will be examining if the batteries in hybrids and electric motor vehicles pose significant risks.

 We said at the time that we didn’t believe the Volt fire was indicative of any safety concerns for drivers, and we’re not convinced hybrids are somehow lacking in safety, either.
 The Toyota Prius, for example, is now in its third generation, so it isn’t as if there isn’t plenty of data available to check hybrid safety.

-And a newly released report from the Highway Loss Data Institute (HLDI), which is part of the Insurance Institute for Highway Safety (IIHS), has found that hybrids are 25 percent safer for their occupants than standard cars.
+And a newly released report from the Highway Loss Data Institute (HLDI), which is part of the Insurance Institute for Highway Safety (IIHS), has found that hybrid models are 25 percent safer for their occupants than standard cars.
 The analysis used data on 25 hybrid-conventional vehicle pairs (such as the Ford Escape, which is offered in both traditional and hybrid forms) from 2003-2011.

 But it isn’t some sort of new tech or safety equipment that makes hybrids safer.
 Rather, it’s the weight of their batteries – which make the typical hybrid 10 percent heavier – that give them the edge in collisions.